Lobbyist spending tops $8.4 million in Kentucky legislature

 FRANKFORT, Ky.
-(AP) — Companies and special interest groups spent $8.4 million trying to influence Kentucky lawmakers this year, the most ever for a legislative session.
+(AP) — In just three months, companies and special interest groups spent more than $8.4 million trying to influence Kentucky lawmakers, the third straight year lobbying spending has broken records in the Bluegrass State.

-The Legislative Ethics Commission says it is the third consecutive year Kentucky has set a record for lobbyist spending.
-The top three spenders were all focused on one issue: cigarette taxes.
+But some of the biggest spenders had little to show for their efforts as lawmakers either passed laws they opposed or did not act on legislation they supported.

-Altria, the parent company for Phillip Morris USA, spent $332,000.
-That’s more than double the amount spent by any other group.
-The tobacco company objected to a proposal to raise the state’s cigarette tax.
-On the other side, the Kentucky Chamber of Commerce and the Foundation for a Healthy Kentucky combined to spend $270,293 supporting the tax increase.
+Spending totals were released this week by the Legislative Ethics Commission covering the first three months of 2018.
+Of the 60 days lawmakers were in session, just two days were in April.

 Most Read Business Stories